programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Spatial Data: Mapping Target Locations

-In this final part of the lesson we will look at the spatial components of fragmentation bombs.
+In this final part of the lesson we'll look at the spatial components of fragmentation bombs.

 Bokeh provides [built-in tile providers](https://bokeh.pydata.org/en/latest/docs/reference/tile_providers.html) that render base maps of the world.
 These are contained in the `bokeh.tile_providers` module.
 For this example, we'll use the CartoDB Tile Service (CARTODBPOSITRON).

-We will also be using functions imported from the `pyproj` library.
-Since our coordinates are stored as latitude/longitude, we will define a custom function to convert them before mapping.
-Note that although Bokeh is coordinate-system neutral, it uses the Web Mercator projection for mapping: a standard found across web tile providers.
-Subject coordinate systems and projections are outside the scope of this tutorial, but the interested reader will find many useful web resources on these topics.
+We'll also be using functions imported from the `pyproj` library.
+Since our coordinates are stored as latitude/longitude, we'll define a custom function to convert them before mapping.
+Note that although Bokeh is coordinate-system neutral, it uses the Web Mercator projection for mapping, a standard found across web tile providers.
+The subject of coordinate systems and projections are outside the scope of this tutorial, but the interested reader will find many useful web resources on these topics.

 <div class="alert alert-warning">

-If your own dataset has place names, but not latitude and longitude, do notworry!
+If your own dataset has place names, but not latitude and longitude, don't worry!
 You can find ways to easily get coordinates from place names in Programming Historian's [Geocoding Historical Data using QGIS](programminghistorian.org/lessons/geocoding-qgis) or [Web Mapping with Python and Leaflet](https://programminghistorian.org/lessons/mapping-with-python-leaflet#geocoding-with-python).

 </div>